exercism/python/docs/TESTS.md

 To solve this, we use a `pytest.ini` file, which can be downloaded from the top level of the Python track directory: [pytest.ini](https://github.com/exercism/python/blob/main/pytest.ini).

-You can also create a file containing the following:
+You can also create your own file with the following content:

 ```ini
 [pytest]